Condo Insurance (HO-6): What It Covers & How Much You Need

 Find your best options in less than 2 minutes

-In this guide, you'll learn exactly what HO-6 condo insurance covers, how it coordinates with your association's master policy, what a walls-in vs. all-in master policy means for your coverage needs, and how to choose the right limits without overpaying.
+In this guide, you'll learn exactly what HO-6 condo insurance covers in 2026, how it coordinates with your association's master policy, what walls-in, single-entity, and all-in master policies mean for your coverage needs, and how to choose the right limits without overpaying.
 Whether you're a first-time condo buyer or reviewing your existing coverage, this breakdown will help you make a smarter, more informed decision.

 Key Pinch Points